Biography of Jyotiba Phule – The father of Indian social revolution

 Childhood and Early Life of Jyotiba Phule

-Jyotirao Govindrao Phule was born in 1827 in Satara district of Maharashtra.
+Jyotirao Govindrao Phule was born in 1827 in the Satara district of Maharashtra.
 His father’s name is Govindrao Phule and his mother’s name is Simnabai.
 His father Govindrao was a vegetable seller in Pune.
 Jyotirao’s family belonged to the ‘Mali’ caste and their original title was ‘Gorhai’.
 The Brahmins regarded the Gardeners as low castes and were socially avoided.
 Jyotirao’s father and uncle worked as ‘florists’, so the family is known as ‘Phule’.
 Jyotirao’s mother died when he was only nine months old.

-Jyotirao Phule was a smart boy but due to poor financial condition he had to stop studying at a young age.
+Jyotirao Phule was a smart boy but due to his poor financial condition, he had to stop studying at a young age.
 He started helping his father by working on the family farm.
 Recognizing the talent of the child, a neighbor motivated his father to send him to school.
 Jyotira enrolled at the Scottish Mission High School, Pune in 1841 and completed his education in 1847.
 There he met Sadashiva Ballal Govande, a Brahmin who had been his close friend all his life.
 Jyotiba Phule got married to Savitribai when he was just thirteen years old.

-Also Read : Biography of Syed Abdul Malik
+Also Read: Biography of Syed Abdul Malik

 Social Movement of Jyotiba Phule

-Jyotirao was also impressed with the ideas of Thomas Pain after reading pain’s famous book ‘The Rights of Man’.
+Jyotirao was also impressed with the ideas of Thomas Pain after reading Pain’s famous book ‘The Rights of Man’.
 He believed that knowledge of women and lower castes was the only solution to fight social evils.

 Jyotiba Phule’s efforts towards women’s education

-Jyotiba Phule’s quest for education rights to women and girls was supported by his wife Savitribai Phule.
+Jyotiba Phule’s quest for education rights for women and girls was supported by his wife Savitribai Phule.
 Savitribai, one of the few educated women of the time, was taught to read and write by her husband Jyotirao.

 Jyotiba Phule established a girls’ school in 1851 and asked his wife to teach girls in school.
 Later, he opened two more schools for girls and an indigenous school for lower castes.